 The Wrap Up

-What ever it is you need the mike for, live or studio.
-This guide has provided a great detail of information for the best mic for rap vocals.
-Any of these will take your vocals to the next level you want to be at.
+Whatever it is you need the mike for, live or studio.
+This guide has provided great detail of information for the best mic for rap vocals.
+Any of these will take your vocals to the next level.

 Which one are you using?
 I would love to hear your input on it.